 Use of a Hanby Field Test Kit to analyze a soil sample involves weighing 5 grams of soil sample, placing it into a beaker, adding an ampoule of solvent to the soil, and stirring the sample for approximately two minutes to extract the contaminant.
 The extract then is poured from the beaker into a marked test tube, and the catalyst is added to the test tube.
 The mixture is shaken for two minutes while the color change develops.
 The developed color of the precipitate is compared with a calibration photograph to obtain quantitative results.
-T he water test is performed in the same manner, with the exception that a 500-ml water sample is extracted with solvent in a 500 ml separatory funnel, which is included in the water test kit.
+The water test is performed in the same manner, with the exception that a 500-ml water sample is extracted with solvent in a 500 ml separatory funnel, which is included in the water test kit.
 The procedure takes approximately 10-20 minutes.

 The Dexsil Clor-N-Oil and Clor-N-Soil kits measure the total chlorine in PCB molecules.
 Several grams of soil sample are introduced into a vial that contains an ampoule of organic solvent, and the PCBs are extracted from the sample medium with the solvent.
 The extract is treated with metallic sodium to strip chlorine from the biphenyl compound as chloride ions.
 An acidic buffer is added to the extract to quench any unreacted sodium and to transfer the chloride ions into the aqueous phase.
 Finally, chloride ions are measured colorimetrically by an indicator solution that creates a purple or yellow color depending on the presence of chloride ions.
 The purple color indicates the absence of chloride, and therefore the absence of PCBs, in the sample.
-A yellow or clear color indicates the presence of chloride, and therefore the analysis of oil samples is the same, except that no solvent extraction step is required.
+A yellow or clear color indicates the presence of chloride, and therefore the presence of PCBs, in the sample.
+The test takes approximately 10-15 minutes.
+The procedure for the analysis of oil samples is the same, except that no solvent extraction step is required.